Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Experiments Results

 \subsubsection{Simulated terrain data:}

-Improving from our previous work~\cite{skinner2021}, this work leverages an open-source sensor simulation toolbox, BlenSor, to simulate data collection of realistic terrain with a time-of-flight sensor~\cite{blensor,gschwandtner2011blensor}.
+Improving from our previous work~\citep{Skinner2021}, this work leverages an open-source sensor simulation toolbox, BlenSor, to simulate data collection of realistic terrain with LiDAR~\citep{Gschwandtner2011}.
 BlenSor is built upon Blender, an open-source 3D simulation engine.
-To create the simulation environment, we first load a Mars HiRISE digital terrain model (DTM) into BlenSor using the Blender HiRISE plug-in~\cite{marshirise}.
+Figure~\ref{fig:simdata} illustrates the pipeline for creating the simulation environment and generating the simulated dataset.
+To create the simulation environment, we first load a Mars High Resolution Imaging Science Experiment (HiRISE) digital terrain model (DTM) into BlenSor using the Blender HiRISE plug-in~\cite{McEwen2007}.
+The Mars HiRISE DTMs are derived from stereo image pairs collected by the HiRISE camera on the Mars Reconnaissance Orbiter (MRO)~\citep{McEwen2007}.
 This provides a realistic base terrain collected during a real mission for generating simulated data.
-The original Mars HiRISE DTM is $1$ m/pixel resolution.
+The original Mars HiRISE DTM is selected for the candidate future landing site near Sabrina Vallis with $1$ m/pixel resolution.
 Due to memory limitations, we load the DTM at $25$\% of the full resolution.
-Next we configure a time-of-flight sensor to simulate parameters of a real landing scenario.
+Next, we configure a time-of-flight sensor to simulate the parameters of a real landing scenario.
 Table~\ref{tab:sensor} provides the sensor parameters of the simulated sensor.
-These parameters are selected to obtain DEMs with similar dimensions and characteristics of DEMs obtained through real and simulated experiments with FLASH LiDAR surveys for imaging planetary surfaces~\cite{bulyshev2011super,keim2010field,amzajerdian2016imaging,restrepo2020next}.
+These parameters are selected to obtain DEMs with similar dimensions and characteristics of DEMs obtained through real and simulated experiments with flash LiDAR surveys for imaging planetary surfaces~\citep{Restrepo2020, Keim2010, Bulyshev2011, Amzajerdian2016}.
 For the simulation, the sensor is moved across the terrain at a fixed altitude of $500$ m to collect incremental scans of the terrain.
 The output from BlenSor is a point cloud.
 The point cloud is converted to a DEM with a resolution of $1$ m/pixel using bilinear interpolation.
 The final DEM is cropped to a resolution of $100$ x $100$.
-BlenSor allows for output of the true (noise-free) sensor scan, or a noisy scan.
+BlenSor allows for the output of the true (noise-free) sensor scan, or a noisy scan.
 We generated a low-noise dataset with a 1-$\sigma$ noise level of 1.67 cm (S-167), a moderate-noise dataset with a 1-$\sigma$ noise level of 3 cm (S-300), and a high-noise dataset with a 1-$\sigma$ noise level of 7 cm (S-700).
 Each dataset uses the same terrain and the same sensor trajectory to ensure that the main difference in the datasets is the noise level.
 Figure~\ref{fig:blenderenvironment} shows the simulation environment during the data generation process, and Fig. \ref{fig:terrain_sample} shows the sample output terrain obtained through our simulation pipeline.